microsoft/MLOpsPython/docs/getting_started.md

 to production.
 The pipeline has a sequence of stages for:

-1. **Model Code Continuous Integration:** triggered on code change to master branch on GitHub, performs linting, unit testing, publishes a training pipeline, and runs the published training pipeline to train, evaluate, and register a model.
+1. **Model Code Continuous Integration:** triggered on code change to master branch on GitHub, performs linting, unit testing and publishes a training pipeline.
-1. **Train Model**: invokes the Azure ML service to trigger model training.
+1. **Train Model**: invokes the Azure ML service to trigger the published training pipeline to train, evaluate, and register a model.
-1. **Release Deployment:** deploys a model to QA (ACI) and Prod (AKS) environments, or alternatively to Azure App Service.
+1. **Release Deployment:** deploys a model to ACI, AKS and Azure App Service environments.

 ### Set up the Pipeline

-In your [Azure DevOps](https://dev.azure.com) project create and run a new build pipeline referring to the [diabetes_regression-ci-build-train.yml](../.pipelines/azdo-ci-build-train.yml) pipeline definition in your forked repository:
+In your [Azure DevOps](https://dev.azure.com) project create and run a new build pipeline referring to the [diabetes_regression-ci-build-train.yml](./.pipelines/azdo-ci-build-train.yml) pipeline definition in your forked repository:

 ![configure ci build pipeline](./images/ci-build-pipeline-configure.png)